Tampa & Valrico Ethnic Skin Treatments

 Going along with the benefits of having dark skin — its resistance to sun damage and skin cancer development — is the disadvantage of vulnerability to discoloration.
 Similar problems arise when treating dark skin for acne as in treating dark skin for other problems, such as hair removal.
 Some of the skin products and procedures that treat acne on lighter caucasian skin are not appropriate for dark skin; and as a matter of fact, can make the cosmetic situation considerably worse.

 Those with dark skin are at much greater risk of experiencing pigmentation changes than their light-skinned counterparts.
-As an example, African-Americans are up to 15 times more likely to develop acne-related scars.
+As an example, people of certain ethnicities are up to 15 times more likely to develop acne-related scars.
 It is extremely important that people of color consult with a dermatologist well-skilled in treating all types of skin.